 Mexico City is often characterized as colourful.
 The art, food and brightly painted adobe homes certainly justify the description any time of the year, but visit during the region’s spring months and you’ll also be treated to thousands of blooming jacaranda trees.
 The bell-shaped blossoms emit an intoxicating scent and blanket the city in shades of violet.

-A walk around the D.F. is filled with culinary temptations.
+A walk around Mexico City is filled with culinary temptations.
 Aromas of fresh tacos, huaraches (savoury toppings on a sandal-shaped masa base) and flautas emanate from local stalls and taquerias.
 Beeline for the vendors selling tortas, hearty Mexican sandwiches stuffed with taco-style ingredients such as vegetables, beans and queso.

 Experience modern Mexico